-Also, the amount of stress we’ve been dealing with over the past year is too much.
-“Our bodies and minds were not built for chronic stress — or how much in a very constant way we have been experiencing the stress we’ve been exposed to and experienced over the past year.
-We have been in a global pandemic for over a year now.
-We don’t know when or how it’s going to end, and we don’t know who in our family is going to be impacted,” says Anderson.
-“Our minds are working overtime to figure everything out.
+Also, the amount of stress we’re dealing with may be too much.
+“Our bodies and minds were not built for chronic stress — or how much in a very constant way we have been experiencing the stress we’ve been exposed to.
+We have been through a global pandemic.
+We didn’t know when or how it was going to end, and we didn’t know who in our family was going to be impacted,” says Anderson.
+“Our minds have been working overtime to figure everything out.
 We’re under more stress than we’ve ever been before.
 So, family is important in both ways — to do very positive-oriented things and attend to ourselves and our stress because it can pop up in our children without us even intentionally wanting it to.”
 And that stress could make your teen feel on edge, distracted, and distraught.

 Strategies for Dealing With Your Stress

 But listen, don’t get stressed … about being stressed.
 You’re human, and it’s natural to feel some anxiety or unhappiness about these challenging times.
 You love your children, so being a little on edge these days will not ruin them.
 If you feel you’ve been putting your stress onto your teens, here are four key tactics to deal with it.